top of page

 (in coordination with Eisenhower Army Medical Center)

-In coordination with Eisenhower Army Medical Center (EAMC), MTTG hosts therapeutic golf clinics for Active Duty Servicemembers participating in a Functional Recovery Program (FRP).
-These clinics complement ongoing medical and rehabilitation care by providing consistent, goal-oriented activity outside the clinical environment.
-EAMC therapists support participants during sessions, while MTTG leads instruction using its therapeutic golf approach.
+Conducted in coordination with Eisenhower Army Medical Center (EAMC), these clinics complement ongoing medical rehabilitation by providing goal-oriented activity outside the clinical environment.
+EAMC therapists support participants while MTTG leads specialized instruction.

 Clinical Partnership Golf Clinics

-MTTG also partners with rehabilitation centers that are seeking community-based therapeutic recreation opportunities not available within their existing services.
-These clinics are delivered either at a golf range or as mobile clinics brought directly to partner facilities using equipment provided by MTTG.
-Partner therapists support participants during sessions while MTTG leads instruction, allowing skill development and confidence-building to extend beyond the clinic and into community settings.
+MTTG partners with rehabilitation centers seeking community-based therapeutic recreation not available within their existing services.
+Clinics are delivered at a golf range or as mobile sessions brought directly to partner facilities.
+Partner therapists support participants while MTTG leads instruction, extending skill-building and confidence beyond the clinic into community settings.

 9-Hole On-Course Experiences

-MTTG offers optional 9-hole on-course experiences that give participants the chance to apply skills introduced during clinic sessions on a regulation golf course.
-MTTG covers greens fees and equipment to remove financial barriers.
-These outings help participants build confidence, practice independence, and experience community recreation on their own terms.
+MTTG offers optional 9-hole on-course experiences, giving participants the chance to apply skills introduced during clinic sessions on a regulation golf course.
+These outings let participants experience community recreation on their own terms.

 Impact in Practice #1